 The two founded the Cody Stephens Go Big Or Go Home Foundation in his memory and have raised about $500,000 over the last three years to help provide ECG screenings.
 The foundation grants money to schools that can't afford to start a testing program, which are especially costly in the first year because all the student athletes are tested at the start.

 Melody and Scott Stephens petitioned the UIL to make ECG screenings part of the required standard physical exams the organization already ensures every student athlete complete.
-When the Medical Advisory Committee considered mandatory ECG screenings in 2013 and did not recommended them, Melody and Scott began supporting state legislation charging the UIL to administer the heart screenings.
+When the Medical Advisory Committee considered mandatory ECG screenings in 2013 and did not recommend them, Melody and Scott began supporting state legislation charging the UIL to administer the heart screenings.

 The UIL Medical Advisory Committee is opposed to preventive ECG tests for the same reasons as the American College of Cardiology and the American Heart Association: resources and cost.